Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 What data can I hold without having to pay the fee?

-• Client mailing lists – you may use these to advise clients of any promotions or special offers etc. This is classed as advertising, marketing and public relations for your own goods and services.
+• Client mailing lists – you may use these to advise clients of any promotions or special offers etc. This is classed as advertising, marketing and public relations for your goods and services.

 • Clients' names, addresses, ages, birthdays, medical information and allergies.